-The section of Queen Charlotte Track, between Waterfall Bay and Anakiwa, is regarded as “one of NZ’s best single track rides”.
+The section of Queen Charlotte Track, between Mistletoe Bay and Anakiwa, is regarded as “one of NZ’s best single track rides”.
 This section is ideal for the first time mountain biker, or those with little single track experience, as the terrain is relatively level, compared to the rest of the track.

-Take a water taxi ride from Picton to Waterfall Bay and start with a steady ride to the top of the hill to join the Queen Charlotte Track.
+Take a water taxi ride from Picton to Mistletoe Bay and start with a steady ride to the top of the hill to join the Queen Charlotte Track.
 The track sidles around the eastern side of Onahau Bay and the views are stunning as you look back along Queen Charlotte Sound.
 The track then follows the Grove Arm foreshore through stunning native beech forest on a gradual decline for approximately 1 hour 30 minutes.

 Skill Indicator: Novice upwards

 If you are a party of mixed-ability riders i.e. some experienced and some not, then you may like to take the option from Torea Bay and the experienced riders can ride the track, the less experienced riders can ride the road, and all meet at the Waterfall Bay turn off to ride the final section together.